 Purple cabbage is a great source of antioxidants and other beneficial plant compounds that help protect against cellular damage.

-Vitamin C is the most well-known of the antioxidants in cabbage.
-Vitamin C is a water-soluble vitamin, which means it is not stored in the body and must be replenished daily .
-It performs many essential functions in the body including wound healing, strengthening blood vessels and tissues, maintaining healthy gums and teeth, and supporting the immune system (25).
+Vitamin C is the most well-known antioxidant in cabbage.
+It is a water-soluble vitamin, which means it isn’t stored in the body and must be replenished daily.
+It performs many essential functions in the body, including wound healing, strengthening blood vessels and tissues, maintaining healthy gums and teeth, and supporting the immune system (2).

-In addition to vitamin C, purple cabbage also contains other antioxidants including carotenoids such as beta-carotene, lutein, and zeaxanthin, which supports eye health (1).
+In addition, purple cabbage contains other antioxidants including carotenoids such as beta-carotene, lutein, and zeaxanthin, which support eye health (3).

 Purple cabbage is also a source of flavonoid compounds called anthocyanins, which are being studied for their antioxidant effects.

-Anthocyanins are one of the most potent types of antioxidants found in plants (2).
+Anthocyanins are one of the most potent types of antioxidants that are found in plants (4).
 Their presence gives certain fruits and vegetables their dark color, including eggplant, grapes, hawthorn berries, blackberries, blueberries, raspberries, cherries, and purple cabbage.

-Anthocyanins have been shown to have anti-inflammatory properties (11).
-Thus, they help protect against and relieve the pain associated with arthritis and other types of inflammatory conditions.
+Anthocyanins have been shown to have anti-inflammatory properties (5).
+Therefore, they may help protect against and relieve the pain associated with arthritis and other types of inflammatory conditions.

-In addition to these, cabbage is a good source of indoles and sulforaphanes, which are phytonutrients that help protect against cancer.
+In addition, cabbage is a good source of indoles and sulforaphanes, which are phytonutrients that help protect against cancer.
 Indole-3-carbinol (I3C) in particular has been studied extensively in the laboratory and in animal studies for its anti-cancer effects.
-In test tube studies, sulforaphane has been shown to inhibit the growth of cancer cells (10).
+In test tube studies, sulforaphane has been shown to inhibit the growth of cancer cells (6).

-Purple cabbage has a number of nutrients that are good for your heart.
+Purple cabbage has a number of nutrients that may be good for your heart.

 The purple color is due to antioxidants called anthocyanins.
-These pigments have been studied for their potential role in cancer prevention and heart disease, as well as other conditions such as Alzheimer’s disease (4).
+These pigments are being studied for their potential role in cancer prevention and heart disease, in addition to other conditions such as Alzheimer’s disease (7).

-Isoflavones may help reduce the risk of heart attack and stroke by blocking an enzyme that stimulates the production of cholesterol in the liver (16).
-They also may protect against cancer.
+Isoflavones may help reduce the risk of heart attack and stroke by blocking an enzyme that stimulates the production of cholesterol in the liver.
+They also may protect against cancer (8)

 Carotenoids may lower blood pressure and increase “good” HDL cholesterol.
-Fiber, abundant in purple-cabbage dishes, also helps lower “bad” LDL cholesterol (12).
+Fiber, which is abundant in purple cabbage dishes, also helps lower “bad” LDL cholesterol (9).

-Vitamin C is needed for collagen formation to maintain the wall of blood vessels, which may help prevent atherosclerosis (23).
-The American Heart Association suggests that people eat five to nine servings of fruits and vegetables a day to reduce their risk of heart disease through vitamin C consumption, as well as fiber, potassium, and other heart-healthy nutrients.
+Vitamin C is needed for collagen formation to maintain the wall of blood vessels, which may help prevent atherosclerosis.
+The American Heart Association suggests that people eat five to nine servings of fruits and vegetables a day to reduce their risk of heart disease through vitamin C consumption, in addition to fiber, potassium, and other heart-healthy nutrients (10).

 Improved Bone Health